 - 5 tablespoons extra virgin olive oil

-- 8 cm ginger peeled and cut into fine chopsticks
+- 3 inch ginger peeled and cut into fine chopsticks

 For the Garnish:

-- 1-2 sprigs of coriander including stems roughly chopped
+- 2 sprigs coriander including stems, roughly chopped

 - Marinade the fish by rubbing the whole fish with salt, ground white pepper and dry sherry.